 Sébastien Lerique and Camille Roth (upcoming).
 Descriptive modelling of utterance transformations in chains: short-term linguistic evolution in a large-scale online experiment.
 HBES 2018, Amsterdam, July 2018.

-Sébastien Lerique, Éric Fleury and Márton Karsai (upcoming).
+Sébastien Lerique, Éric Fleury and Márton Karsai (2018).
 Linguistic and social network coevolution: joint analysis of heterogenous sources of information in Twitter.
 NetSci 2018, Paris, June 2018.

 Sébastien Lerique and Camille Roth (2017).
 Lexical transformations in blogspace: a case study in short-term cultural evolution.
 Inaugural Cultural Evolution Society Conference, Max Planck Institute for the Science of Human History, Jena, September 2017.